Corey-Recai/week_1_FinTech_homework_case_study/README.md

 [Affirm](https://www.affirm.com/) was founded by Max Levchin (also a co-founder of [PayPal](https://www.paypal.com/us/home)) in an effort to fix the credit card business :clap: :raised_hands:.
 In Lecvchin's opinion:

-> "High interest rates and late fees make credit cards abusive to many low-income borrowers." - Max Levchin via
+> "High interest rates and late fees make credit cards abusive to many low-income borrowers." - Max Levchin via [fortune.com](https://fortune.com/2020/02/05/credit-cards-levchin-affirm-ceo-daily/)

  [Affirm](https://www.affirm.com/) partners with stores to offer credit :credit_card: at the point of purchase :dollar:.
 The process is quite streamlines, and invokes a [PayPal-esque](https://www.paypal.com/us/home) user interface.
 At checkout, much like [PayPal](https://www.paypal.com/us/home), consumers have the option to select [Affirm](https://www.affirm.com/) as a payment option and then sign into their account (or create an account for first time users)

  [Affirm](https://www.affirm.com/) uses its own credit scoring system :chart_with_upwards_trend:, in addition to the FICO scoring system allowing consumers with less than perfect scores to obtain credit based on unique scoring factors.
 Additionally, [Affirm](https://www.affirm.com/) does not employ late fees, deferred interest or punitive rates :massage:.

-> Many credit cards “are no different than payday loans,”
+> Many credit cards “are no different than payday loans,” - Max Levchin via [fortune.com](https://fortune.com/2020/02/05/credit-cards-levchin-affirm-ceo-daily/)

 By giving up on abusive practices, Levchin admits [Affirm](https://www.affirm.com/) is
 > “actively leaving money on the table… But we live at a unique time where that is the right practice.
-If you want to run a company for the long term, you have to look after the borrower."
+If you want to run a company for the long term, you have to look after the borrower." - Max Levchin via [fortune.com](https://fortune.com/2020/02/05/credit-cards-levchin-affirm-ceo-daily/)

 As of today [Affirm](https://www.affirm.com/) has achived $1 Billion dollars in total funding through 7 rounds of Venture Capital funding :money_mouth_face:.
 [Affirm](https://www.affirm.com/) has acquired two companies in their domain since inception, LendLayer was acquired in 2015 and Sweep was acquired in 2016.